muctebanesiri/quartzz/content/quotes.md

 <blockquote class="english-blockquote">Without education, we are in a horrible and deadly danger of taking educated people seriously.<footer class="english-footer">G.K.
 Chesterton</footer></blockquote>

-<blockquote class="english-blockquote">Irony and cynicism were just what the U.S. hypocrisy of the fifties and sixties called for.
-That’s what made the early postmodernists great artists.
-The great thing about irony is that it splits things apart, gets up above them so we can see the flaws and hypocrisies and duplicates.
-The virtuous always triumph?
-Ward Cleaver is the prototypical fifties father?
-"Sure."
-Sarcasm, parody, absurdism and irony are great ways to strip off stuff’s mask and show the unpleasant reality behind it.
-The problem is that once the rules of art are debunked, and once the unpleasant realities the irony diagnoses are revealed and diagnosed, "then" what do we do?
-Irony’s useful for debunking illusions, but most of the illusion-debunking in the U.S. has now been done and redone.
-Once everybody knows that equality of opportunity is bunk and Mike Brady’s bunk and Just Say No is bunk, now what do we do?
-All we seem to want to do is keep ridiculing the stuff.
-Postmodern irony and cynicism’s become an end in itself, a measure of hip sophistication and literary savvy.
-Few artists dare to try to talk about ways of working toward redeeming what’s wrong, because they’ll look sentimental and naive to all the weary ironists.
-Irony’s gone from liberating to enslaving.
-There’s some great essay somewhere that has a line about irony being the song of the prisoner who’s come to love his cage.<footer class="english-footer">David Foster Wallce</footer></blockquote>
-<blockquote class="english-blockquote">I must change my life so that I can live it, not wait for it.<footer class="english-footer">Susan Sontag, Reborn: Journals and Notebooks, 1947-1964</footer></blockquote>

 <blockquote class="english-blockquote">An expert is a man who has made all the mistakes which can be made in a very narrow field.<footer class="english-footer">Niels Bohr</footer></blockquote>